redhat-developer/lsp4ij/docs/user-defined-ls/stylelint-lsp.md

-# StyleLint Language Server
+# Stylelint Language Server

-To enable [StyleLint](https://stylelint.io/) language support in your IDE, you can integrate the [StyleLint-LSP](https://github.com/bmatcuk/stylelint-lsp) by following these steps:
+To enable [Stylelint](https://stylelint.io/) language support in your IDE, you can integrate the [Stylelint-LSP](https://github.com/bmatcuk/stylelint-lsp) by following these steps:

 ## Step 1: Install the Language Server

 1. Open a `.css` file in your project.
-2. Click on **Install StyleLint Language Server**:
+2. Click on **Install Stylelint Language Server**:

    ![Open file](../images/user-defined-ls/stylelint-lsp/open_file.png)

-3. This will open the [New Language Server Dialog](../UserDefinedLanguageServer.md#new-language-server-dialog) with `StyleLint Language Server` pre-selected:
+3. This will open the [New Language Server Dialog](../UserDefinedLanguageServer.md#new-language-server-dialog) with `Stylelint Language Server` pre-selected:

    ![New Language Server Dialog](../images/user-defined-ls/stylelint-lsp/new_language_server_dialog.png)

 4. Click **OK**.
-This will create the `StyleLint Language Server` definition and start the installation:
+This will create the `Stylelint Language Server` definition and start the installation:

    ![Installing Language Server](../images/user-defined-ls/stylelint-lsp/language_server_installing.png)

-5. Once the installation completes, the server should start automatically and provide StyleLint language diagnostics directly within the IDE.
+5. Once the installation completes, the server should start automatically and provide Stylelint language diagnostics directly within the IDE.

-## Step 2: Configure StyleLint
+## Step 2: Configure Stylelint

 * If necessary, execute `npm install stylelint` in your project root.
 * Create a [configuration file](https://stylelint.io/user-guide/configure).